Carmel-by-the-Sea, California: Visual arts

 In 1906, San Francisco photographer Arnold Genthe joined the Carmel arts colony, where he was able to pursue his pioneering work in color photography.
 His first attempts were taken in his garden, primarily portraits of his friends, including the leading Shakespearean actor and actress of the period, Edward Sothern and Julia Marlowe, who were costumed as Macbeth and Lady Macbeth.
 Of his new residence, he wrote, "My first trials with this medium were made at Carmel where the cypresses and rocks of Point Lobos, the always varying sunsets and the intriguing shadows of the sand dunes offered a rich field for color experiments."

 According to the Library of Congress, where over 18,000 of his negatives and prints are on file, Genthe "became famous for his impressionistic portrayals of society women, artists, dancers, and theater personalities."

-Renowned photographer Edward Weston moved to Carmel in 1929 and shot the first of numerous nature photographs, many set at Point Lobos, on the south side of Carmel Bay.
+Photographer Edward Weston moved to Carmel in 1929 and shot the first of numerous nature photographs, many set at Point Lobos, on the south side of Carmel Bay.
 In 1936, Weston became the first photographer to receive a Guggenheim Fellowship for his work in experimental photography.
 In 1948, after the onset of Parkinson's disease, he took his last photograph, an image of Point Lobos.
 Weston had traveled extensively with legendary photographer Ansel Adams, who moved to the Carmel Highlands in 1962, a few miles south of town.

-Gray Gables, at Lincoln and Seventh was the birthplace of the Carmel Art Association, founded by artists Josephine Culbertson and Jennie V. Cannon.
-This small group supported art, primarily through the auspices of the Carmel Arts and Crafts Club until 1927, when a meeting took place, and the group elected Pedro Joseph de Lemos as president and committed to building an exhibition gallery to display their works.
-Their first show with 41 artists took place in October of the same year in the Seven Arts building of Herbert Heron.
-The permanent gallery was completed in 1933 at its present location on Dolores Street.
-In the early 1930s the tiny group claimed four members who had attained membership in the National Academy of Design.

-G. H. Rothe, the Mezzotint painter, lived for a time in Carmel and built two studios there in 1979.